This brochure explains the sale of tax-defaulted real property by public auction.

 Are tax sales publicly advertised?

 Yes.
-State law dictates that notice of a tax sale must be published once a week for three successive weeks in a newspaper of general circulation published in the county.
+State law dictates that a notice of a tax sale must be published once a week for three successive weeks beginning approximately one month prior to the start of the sale in a newspaper of general circulation published in the county.
 Advertisements may also appear on the radio or on the Internet.

 How can I obtain a list of properties which will be offered for sale at public auction?

 After the Public Auction is approved, the list of available properties is posted on the Tax Collector’s website.
 Click here to go to the list of properties on-line.
 A list can also be requested by e-mail or by calling the County Tax Collector’s Office, Redemption Division, at (805) 781-5836.

 Can I obtain property available at the tax sale by paying the delinquent taxes prior to the tax sale date?

 No. Legal title to a tax-defaulted property subject to the Tax Collector's Power to Sell can be obtained only by becoming the winning bidder at the public auction.
 Paying the taxes prior to the auction will redeem the property for the assessed owner.

 When is the last day the property owner may redeem a tax-defaulted property to prevent its sale at public auction?